 The Customer Journey and Digital Marketing

 The term “customer journey” has been abuzz in the online business world and digital marketing community for quite some time, but over the course of the last couple of years, it’s increasingly been at the tip of the tongue.
+Using a digital marketing platform like Conversant Media allows the sort of insight enabling you to see your customers’ journey and prospects, including their anonymous activity with you and across the web.

 In the past two years, the average number of Google searches for “Customer Journey” has grown three-fold, up another 50% within the past 12 months.